Upatel98/Generation_UK/README.md

     print('Couriers Database Uploaded')

 Guarantee Project Requirements:
+- Each week I would run the code using the terminal trying differnet methods and see if there was any gaps in the code and makinh sure every function worked.
+- Using simple try - catch blocks to ensure the code executes properly.
+- Using unit testing.

 Improvements:
 - Currently the projects file structure is not organised and unstructured.
 Inside the directory there are multiple other files from other projects, there is a virtual